EdDataScienceEES/tutorial-Stead-James/index.md

-starter code to load the datasets
+start code to load the datasets

     library(dplyr)
     occurences <- read.csv("data/occurrences_2015to2023.csv")
     spatial_data <- read.csv("data/sampleinfowithlatlong_2015to2023.csv")

-look at these datasets - they each have columns which have a specific id numbers for each datapoint so they can be crossreferenced.
+Look at these datasets - they each have columns which have a specific id numbers for each datapoint so they can be crossreferenced.

 Be careful though as there are multiple id columns.
 For the ones that relate to each other, in occurences it is sample_id while in spatial_data its called id.